-- The Names community proposed to discontinue the authorization of root zone changes that is currently performed by NTIA.
+- 08 The names community proposed to discontinue the authorization of root zone changes that is currently performed by NTIA.
 They also proposed to give to the ICANN Board the authority to approve any major architectural and operational changes in the management of the root zone.
-This approval is to be based on the recommendations of a standing committee of stakeholders and experts (which is different from the CSC). - The Names proposal is conditioned on ICANN-level accountability mechanisms currently under development in the Cross Community Working Group on Enhancing ICANN Accountability (CCWG).
-Before sending this proposal to NTIA via the ICANN Board, the ICG will secure confirmation from the CWG that its requirements have been met. - Part 2 contains the Number resources proposal.
-The Numbers community proposed that ICANN continue to serve as the IANA Functions Operator for numbering functions and perform those services under a contract with the five Regional Internet Registries (RIRs). - The Numbers community proposed a contractual Service Level Agreement (SLA) between the Regional Internet Registries and the IANA Numbering Services Operator and a Review Committee (RC) comprising community representatives from each region to advise the RIRs on the IANA Functions Operator's performance and adherence to agreed service levels.
-The implementation of these components of the proposal has commenced, with the draft SLA18 and RC Charter19 being under continuing development within the RIR communities. - The Numbers community further proposed that the trademarks and domain names associated with the provision of the IANA services be held by an entity that is not the provider of the IANA numbering services. - Part 3 contains the Protocol Parameters proposal.
+This approval is to be based on the recommendations of a standing committee of stakeholders and experts (which is different from the CSC). - 09 The names community proposal is expressly conditioned on the implementation of ICANNlevel accountability mechanisms proposed by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG).
+Those mechanisms are incorporated into a proposal that the CCWG has released for public comment concurrently with the ICG's call for public comment on this proposal.
+The ICG has committed to seeking confirmation from the names community that its accountability requirements have been met once the CCWG proposal is finalized. - 10 Part 2 contains the number resources proposal.
+The numbers community proposed that ICANN continue to serve as the IANA Functions Operator and perform those services under a contract with the five Regional Internet Registries (RIRs). - 11 The numbers community proposed a contractual Service Level Agreement (SLA) between the Regional Internet Registries and the IANA Numbering Services Operator and a Review Committee (RC) comprising community representatives from each region to advise the RIRs on the IANA functions operator's performance and adherence to identified service levels.
+The implementation of these components of the proposal has commenced, with the draft SLA and RC Charter being under development within the RIR communities. - 12 The numbers community further proposed that the trademarks and domain names associated with the provision of the IANA services be held by an entity that is not the provider of the IANA numbering services, the IETF Trust being suggested as the repository. - 13 Part 3 contains the protocol parameters proposal.
 ICANN currently serves as the IANA protocol parameters registries operator.
 The IETF community expressed satisfaction with the current arrangements and proposed that the IANA protocol parameters registry updates continue to function day-to-day, as they have been doing for the last decade or more.
-The Protocol Parameters community proposed to continue to rely on the system of agreements, policies, and oversight mechanisms created by the IETF, ICANN, and IAB for the provision of the protocols parameters-related IANA functions; specifically, RFC 2860,20 RFC 6220,21 and an annually updated service level agreement.22 The IETF asked for three acknowledgements to be made as part of the transition: 1) That the protocol parameters registries are in the public domain; 2) That ICANN carries out the obligations established under C.7.3 and I.61 of the ICANN-NTIA IANA Functions Contract23 and 3) that ICANN, the IETF, and subsequent IANA Functions Operator(s) work together to minimize disruption in the use of the protocol parameters registries or other resources currently located at iana.org. - A visual summary of the oversight components of the combined proposal appears below.
+The protocol parameters community proposed to continue to rely on the system of agreements, policies, and oversight mechanisms created by the IETF, ICANN, and IAB for the provision of the protocols parameters-related IANA functions; specifically, RFC 2860,13 RFC 6220,14 and an annually updated service level agreement.15 The IETF asked for three acknowledgements to be made as part of the transition: 1) That the protocol parameters